oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     customer value.

-    First, we will drag **MOVIESALES_CA** into the canvas and drag **Aggregate** transform from above under the **DATA TRANSFORM** bucket.
+    First, we will drag **MOVIESALES_CA** into the canvas and drag **Aggregate** transform from above under the **DATA TRANSFORM** group.
     Next, drag **QuintileBinning** transform into the canvas.
 This transform is in the **DATA PREPARATION** group above.

-    There are many transforms available under different buckets to build the desired data flow.
+    There are many transforms available under different groups to build the desired data flow.
 For this workshop, we will use a few of them.

     This should look like the below screenshot.